syncfusion-content/ej2-grid-docs/ej2-javascript/grid/searching.md

 > Search on each key stroke approach may affect the performance of the application when dealing with a large number of records.

+## Perform search based on column formatting

+By default, the search operation considers the underlying raw data of each cell for searching.
+However, in some cases, you may want to search based on the formatted data visible to the users.
+To search data based on column formatting, you can utilize the `grid.valueFormatterService.fromView` method within the [actionBegin](../../api/grid/#actionbegin) event.
+This method allows you to retrieve the formatted value of a cell and perform searching on each column using the **OR** predicate.

+The following example demonstrates how to implement searching based on column formatting in the Grid.
+In the `actionBegin` event, retrieve the search value from the [getColumns](../../api/grid/#getcolumns) method.
+Iterate through the columns and check whether the column has a format specified.
+If the column has a format specified, use the `grid.valueFormatterService.fromView` method to get the formatted value of the cell.
+If the formatted value matches the search value, set the **OR** predicate that includes the current column filter and the new filter based on the formatted value.

+{% if page.publishingplatform == "typescript" %}

+ {% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/grid/search-formatting-cs1/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/search-formatting-cs1/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/search-formatting-cs1" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/grid/search-formatting-cs1/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/search-formatting-cs1/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/search-formatting-cs1" %}
+{% endif %}

 ## Perform search operation in Grid using multiple keywords

 In addition to searching with a single keyword, the Grid component offers the capability to perform a search operation using multiple keywords.
 This feature enables you to narrow down your search results by simultaneously matching multiple keywords.
 It can be particularly useful when you need to find records that meet multiple search conditions simultaneously.
 This can be achieved by the [actionBegin](../../api/grid/#actionbegin) event of the Grid.